Rays from the Rose Cross

 Rays from the Rose Cross is a Christian esoteric magazine established in June 1913 by Max Heindel, author of The Rosicrucian Cosmo-Conception and founder of The Rosicrucian Fellowship; its original name was Echoes from Mount Ecclesia.
-It is issued bimonthly by The Rosicrucian Fellowship in the United States.
-Its publication has stopped in May/April 2004.
+It was issued bimonthly by The Rosicrucian Fellowship in the United States.
+Its publication stopped in April/May 2004.

-It contains articles on themes as Esoteric Christianity, Astrology, Philosophy, History, Science, Health, Nutrition, Social issues, etc.
+It contained articles on themes such as Esoteric Christianity, Astrology, Philosophy, History, Science, Health, Nutrition, and Social issues, etc.